preetikumari15/Netflix-Clone/README.md

 # Netflix-Clone
-Netflix-Clone using HTML and CSS
+Netflix-Clone using basics of HTML and CSS